 Module 3: Safeguarding intangible cultural heritage

-Chapter 1: The concepts of transmission and safeguarding
+Chapter 1: Transmission and safeguarding

 Chapter 2: Safeguarding measures